-At Hands of Heartland, we don’t just strive to meet the medical and care needs of the people we work with.
+At Hands of Heartland, we don’t just strive to meet the medical and service needs of the people we work with.
 We also make community inclusion for persons with disabilities a top priority.
-You cannot underestimate just how beneficial these efforts are for the adults in our care and the community as a whole.
+You cannot underestimate just how beneficial these efforts are for the the people we support and the community as a whole.

 What is Meant by Community Inclusion

 What we mean by community inclusion is that people with disabilities feel as if they are a part of the broader community in their town or city.
 Being on your own can be isolating, and individuals with intellectual and developmental disabilities can experience these feelings of loneliness and isolation as well.

 That is why we don’t just offer the supports that people with disabilities need.
 We do everything that we can to go above and beyond, ensuring that they can become a larger part of their local communities.

 We foster community inclusion simply by holding events and creating programs that include other people in our community.
 Often, a person with intellectual or developmental disabilities can feel as if they are separated from the rest of their community, almost as if they live a parallel existence that never allows them to take part in their community as a whole.
 At Hands of Heartland, some of our programs are designed to assist individuals in becoming part of their community.
 Let’s look at some examples.